nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer/nuxeo-enhanced-viewer-release-notes.md

 ### Major Fixes

-#### Increase the maximum number of connections to 800
+#### Increase the Maximum Number of Connections to 800

-We increased the number of available connections into the Previewer in order to support until 800 simultaneous user connections.
+We increased the number of available connections into the Previewer to support up to 800 simultaneous user connections.

 See [NEV-451](https://jira.nuxeo.com/browse/NEV-451).